-“Dimming The Sun” Could Be A Viable Way To Reduce Climate Change Says New Research
+‘Dimming The Sun’ Could Be A Viable Way To Reduce Climate Change, Says New Research

 “We make no judgment about the desirability of SAI,” the text of their research reads.
 “We simply show that a hypothetical deployment program commencing 15 years hence, while both highly uncertain and ambitious, would indeed be technically possible from an engineering perspective.”

 Since all living things on Earth need the sun to survive, a process that artificially blocks its rays sounds like it could have some negative side effects.
 The disadvantages of SAI is covered in the research as well.
-The authors of the report published in the journal Environmental Research Letters disclose that if implemented SAI could undermine agricultural cycles and trigger extreme weather conditions or droughts.
+The authors of the report published in the journal Environmental Research Letters disclose that if implemented, SAI could undermine agricultural cycles and trigger extreme weather conditions or droughts.
 These are all consequences of global warming which makes its credibility as a solution for climate change seem less solid.

 Some experts who are critical of the idea are also refuting the notion that it will be “inexpensive.”